Krysstopha/Supr./README.md

-# Supr.
+# Khryss.io
-Supr is a personal website project that I have embarked on.
+Khryss.io is a personal website project that I have embarked on.
 The goal was to understand what I knew, and what I needed to know.

 Languages learnt: